In Brief

 Dr. Sukhbinder Kumar's team at Newcastle University conducted landmark fMRI studies that changed our understanding of misophonia.

-2017 finding: People with misophonia show abnormally high connectivity between the auditory cortex and the anterior insular cortex.
-When trigger sounds are played, the insula (responsible for emotions and body awareness) lights up far more intensely than in control subjects.
-The brain is not just processing the sound.. it is experiencing it as emotionally significant and physically threatening.
+2017 finding: People with misophonia showed heightened connectivity between auditory regions and the anterior insular cortex.
+When trigger sounds were played, the insula (involved in emotions and body awareness) responded more intensely than in control subjects.
+The brain was not just processing the sound.
+It was treating it as emotionally significant and body-relevant.

-2021 finding: The team discovered that misophonia also involves the motor cortex.. specifically, areas related to mouth and throat movements.
-This suggests that when someone with misophonia hears chewing or breathing, their brain activates a mirror response, as if their own body were making the sound.
-This "mirroring" may explain the visceral disgust and rage that many people report.
+2021 finding: The team discovered that misophonia also involves the motor cortex, specifically areas related to mouth and throat movements.
+This suggests that when someone with misophonia hears chewing or breathing, their brain may activate a mirror response, as if their own body were making the sound.
+This mirroring may help explain the visceral disgust and rage that many people report.

 The Amygdala Response